cookpad/garage/DEVELOPMENT.md

 For testing different versions of Rails, you can use specific Gemfile.

 ```
+# Install with specific version of Rails
 BUNDLE_GEMFILE=gemfiles/rails_5.0.gemfile bundle install

+# Run with specific version of Rails
 BUNDLE_GEMFILE=gemfiles/rails.5.0.gemfile bundle exec rspec

+# Install with all versions of Rails
+script/bundle_install_all

+# Run with all versions of Rails
+script/test_all
 ```

 ## Run local server